RagefaceMcW/TestReadme.md/README.md

 ##  Notes

-You can do what you with this tool as the licence says.
+You can do what you with this tool as the license says.
 But if you add any features to it, i would appreciate if you would share your code so that everyone can benefit from it.

 You could cantact me by email at DayZ-SA-Tomato@Primary-Network.de